luisee2019/special-topics-labs-interview/README.md

 Hello!
 In the rush that is the start of the term, I really haven't had a chance to chat with many of you.
 So would you do me the favor of helping me get to know a bit about you by answering the following?
 Please avoid one word answers...
 I want to learn about you!

 Q1: So you're finishing up your time in this CSCC program.
 Why did you decide to embark on this journey?
 * _Luis_: Finishing up?  lol.
 That's a relative term.
 We still have 6 months left!
 All kidding aside, I decided to embark on this journey for a number of reasons.
-The first is I have always been interesting in coding and took a few coding classes in college.
+The first is I have always been interested in coding and took a few coding classes in college.
 One other reason why I wanted to do this is so I can switch to a more hands on development role at my current employer.
 Q2: I _love_ to travel.
 Tell me a bit about your favorite travel destination so far.
 What's on your travel bucket list?
 * _Luis_: My favorite travel destination thus far is Italy!
 My wife and I went to Paris and Italy on our honeymoon.
 We had a great time.
 On my travel bucket list I would like to visit Fiji, South Africa, Egypt, and see the Northern Lights in Iceland.
+We went to several places in Italy.
+We landed in Florence, Italy and were there for 4 days.
+While there we went to San Gimignano, Lucca, Pisa, and explored the city of Florence.
+After 4 days in Florence we went to Sorrento for 4 days and then spent 4 more days in Rome before heading back to the U.S.  A favorite aspect of Italy was the scenery and sites.
+Everything was so beautiful.
+The food was very good there too!
+It blew away the food we had in Paris by leaps and bounds.
 Q3: Name your favorite member of [The Beatles](https://en.wikipedia.org/wiki/The_Beatles), and your favorite Beatles song.
 You do know at least one Beatles song, right?
 If you are a Beatles fan, feel free to give me your top 5 or so.
 * _Luis_: Beatles who? lol.
 I am not a fan of the Beatles as a group but George Harrison is my favorite member.
 I like several of his solo songs and think he was a great addition to the Traveling Wilburys.
 Q4: Do you have any pets?
 Species/Name/Details please.
 [Murray](images/Murray.jpeg?raw) wants to know... (he's not as smart as that picture makes him seem).